Tyler Boyd Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Recent Performances

-- Against the Chiefs in the AFC Championship game, Boyd picked up 19 yards on four receptions (six targets).
+- Against the Chiefs in the AFC Championship game, Boyd totaled 19 yards on four receptions (six targets).

-- Boyd has hauled in 10 catches for 62 yards and one touchdown over his last three games.
-He was targeted 14 times and averages 20.7 receiving yards.
+- Boyd has caught 10 passes on 14 targets for 62 yards and one touchdown in his last three games, averaging 20.7 yards per game.

 Boyd's Cincinnati Teammates